-The site where the present day 'Port of Miami' is situated was discovered as a Tequesta Indians village by Spanish adventurers in the 16th century.
-The village was forcefully taken over by England in 1721 from Spain, and was later recovered in 1783.
+The site where the present-day Port of Miami is situated was discovered as a Tequesta Indian village by Spanish adventurers in the 16th century.
+In 1721 the village was forcefully taken from Spain by England and was later recovered in 1783.
 In 1821, Florida was purchased by the US from Spain for $5m.
-During the same period, some European settlers started to move to the village area.
+During the same period, European settlers started to move to the village area.

 Port of Miami facilities